+Loop ones.
+Tubular ones.
 Flat ones.
-Tubular ones.
 Anything stretchy that you can keep stretching and work against.
 Got a bungee cord?
 That'll do in a pinch!
 (Just check it first, please, to make sure it won't snap or break in the middle of a great pull.)

 IMPORTANT: Use of this workout is at your own risk, as you are the only one who knows your limitations and your abilities.
 Listen to your body and use proper form at all times.